 Depression and Diabetes

 There is evidence that T2DM independently increases depression.
 When glucose metabolism is controlled people have better mood.
 In mouse studies, eliminating leptin and leptin receptors, and feeding high fat diet increased signs of behavioral despair.
 Also, increased IR and decreased insulin receptors did the same.
 One symptom in the mice is that they eat less sweet treats and appear anxious.
+As chances of depression increase, managing diabetes becomes more difficult.
+For example, poor foot health is often a problem with diabetics.
+Someone with increased chances of depression are less likely to want to solve their foot problems, letting ulcers develop and mismanaging their condition.
+Someone with less chances of depression are usually more proactive and would be more inclined to visit wholesalediabeticsocks.com to get a pair of diabetic socks and change their diet.
 Are these effects the same alterations in neuroplasticity already discussed?

 One study showed that changing the diet from high fat to a better diet helped reduce the symptoms.
 It is possible that improving diet would help depressed humans as well.
 There is certainly an interaction of treatment of depression helping people take care of themselves better including controlling their sugar, diet and exercise.

 Also, there can be more astrocytes and activated microglia in the hippocampus.
 The current research points to IR in the hippocampus causing these brain changes in people with T2DM.